stijn-dejongh/lovecraft_public_domain/raw_converts/hb.md

 to poor Tom's remains; and old Doc Pratt he didn't like what he was able to catch of it, even though Henry did call him a smart doctor.
-Crazy Johnny kept watchin' of the corpse, and it didn't make it none too pleasant the way he'd slobber about things like, &lsquo;He ain't cold, Doc,' or &lsquo;I see his eyelids move,' or &lsquo;There's a hole in his arm jest like the ones I git when Henry gives me a syringe full of what makes me feel good.'
+Crazy Johnny kept watchin' of the corpse, and it didn't make it none too pleasant the way he'd slobber about things like, "He ain't cold, Doc,' or "I see his eyelids move,' or "There's a hole in his arm jest like the ones I git when Henry gives me a syringe full of what makes me feel good.'
 Thorndike shut him up on that, though we all knowed he'd been givin' poor Johnny drugs.
 It's a wonder the poor fellow ever got clear of the habit.